The Meat Smoking

 (pork belly) with a liberal quantity of the Tender Quick.
 You can't really

 use too much but a cup or so should do.
-Then follow with a thorough rub of
+Then follow with a thorough rub

 brown sugar (again, start with a cup or so).
 Then place the meat in heavy